benbrastmckie/ModalHistory/README.md

 - **———.
 “The Calculus of Strict Implication.”
 Mind, New Series, 23, no. 90 (April 1914): 240–47.**
 - ———.
 “The Matrix Algebra for Implications.”
 The Journal of Philosophy, Psychology and Scientific Methods 11, no. 22 (October 1914): 589–600. https://doi.org/10.2307/2012652.
 - ———.
 “The Structure of Logic and Its Relation to Other Systems.”
 The Journal of Philosophy 18, no. 19 (September 1921): 505–16. https://doi.org/10.2307/2939309.
-- **Lewis, C. I., and C. H. Langford.
+- **[Appendix] Lewis, C. I., and C. H. Langford.
 Symbolic Logic.
 New York: Century Company, 1932.**
 - McKinsey, J. C. C. “A Reduction in Number of the Postulates for C. I. Lewis’ System of Strict Implication.”
 Bulletin of the American Mathematical Society 40, no. 6 (1934): 425–28. https://doi.org/10.1090/S0002-9904-1934-05881-6.
+- **Barcan, Ruth C. "A Functional Calculus of First Order Based on Strict Implication."
+The Journal of Symbolic Logic 11, no. 4 (1946): 115–18. https://doi.org/10.2307/2269159.**
+- ———.
+"The Deduction Theorem in a Functional Calculus of First Order Based on Strict Implication."
+Journal of Symbolic Logic 11, no. 4 (1946): 115–18.

 ### [Week 02: Quantified Modal Logic](https://github.com/benbrastmckie/ModalHistory/blob/master/1_modal_logic/02_week/02_week.md)